visual-layer/visuallayer/README.md

 ## Description

-`visuallayer` is a Python package that provides access to clean computer vision datasets with only 2 lines of code.
+`visuallayer` is a Python package that provides access to clean computer vision datasets with only 3 lines of code.

-For example, to get access to the clean version of the [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/) dataset simply run:
+For example, to get access to the clean version of the [Oxford IIIT Pets Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset, simply run:

 ![image](./imgs/usage.png)

-We support some of the most widely used computer vision datasets.
-[Let us know](https://forms.gle/8jxPkyzeKj82kPed8) if you have additional request to support a new dataset.

-All the datasets are analyzed for issues such as:
+The datasets loaded are free from for issues such as:

 + Duplicates.
 + Near Duplicates.